Pankaj500/weather_assignment/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. -->

+Instruction for Running the App.

+1. clone the app in vs code or download its zip file and extract files and then run the file in vs code.
+2. After successful compilation, run the code with or without debugging.
+3. App runs successfully.
+4. If any errors occurs then , run command 'flutter clean' and the 'flutter pub get' in terminal of vs code .